Thermodynamic inference in partially accessible Markov networks: A unifying perspective from transition-based waiting time distributions: Unifying semi-Markov perspective

 The second expression in \autoref{Eq:S_Split}, $\langle\sigma_{\text{WTD}}\rangle$, can be deduced by transferring the splitting of the entropy production into contributions from the EMC and remaining contributions from the waiting times to individual semi-Markov kernels in the path weights.
 In more practical terms, a single semi-Markov kernel $\psi_{I\to J}(t)$ can be decomposed into

 separating the contribution from the EMC from a conditional waiting time kernel $\psi(t|IJ) = \psi_{I\to J}(t)/p_{IJ}$.
 By decomposing all kernels in the path weights using \autoref{Eq:WTD_Split}, we can identify $\langle\sigma_{\text{WTD}}\rangle$ as a Kullback-Leibler divergence between the normalized probability densities $\psi(t|IJ)$ and their reverse, $\psi(t|\tilde{J}\tilde{I})$.
 Thus, the derivation in Ref. \cite{pedro2022} relates to factorizing out the EMC according to \autoref{Eq:WTD_Split} in the context of semi-Markov processes.
+Using \autoref{eq:multiA}, we see that $\langle\sigma_{\text{WTD}}\rangle$ vanishes if and only if all $a_{IJ}(t)$ are constant in time.
+In particular, all $a_{IJ}(t)$ are constant in time if detailed balance is satisfied in the hidden subnetwork.

 The decomposition of the semi-Markov entropy production in \autoref{Eq:S_Split} clarifies additionally the relation between the estimator $\braket{\hat{\sigma}}$ and the entropy estimator $\braket{\sigma_{\text{KLD}}}$ introduced in \cite{martinez2019}, which is also decomposed in the form